 - Population density within the yishuv does not have a significant influence on rates of testing, infection or hospitalization.

 In order to continue the current fight against Covid or to deal with a future epidemic, it is important to consider differences between population sectors.
-Some of the differences we document here are the results of unequal access to health resources.
-Others are the result of insufficient enforcement of restrictions intended to limit the spread of the virus.
+Some of the differences we document here are the results of unequal access to health resources and others are the result of both behavioral differences and insufficient enforcement of restrictions intended to limit the spread of the virus.
 Both problems need to be addressed.